-7. An omnichannel experience is a necessity (and not a nicety)
+12. An omnichannel experience will be a necessity (and not a nicety)

 The average B2B customer makes use of various channels during the buying process.
-This means that it is becoming more crucial for B2B companies to create a consistent omnichannel presence and engage their customers seamlessly between different channels.
+This means that it’s becoming more crucial for B2B companies to create a consistent omnichannel presence and engage their customers seamlessly between different channels.

 To help you, start by identifying the channels where your target audience is the most active.
-Is there a channel where your customers will expect to find your business?
+Is there a channel that your customers will expect to find your business?

 To ensure that you can deliver a fully integrated experience, also make sure to close the gap between offline and online.
 In other words, it doesn’t matter if your customer is browsing one of your social platforms or visiting a brick-and-mortar location in person, they should be treated to the exact same experience.
 Not only will this extra effort help to meet customer expectations, but it will also help you with building a solid brand presence.

-The global COVID-19 pandemic completely disrupted ecommerce supply chains.
-Consequently, many wholesale businesses had no other option but to switch to a fulfillment infrastructure.
-Also, as ecommerce significantly increased during this time, some retailers had to enlist the services of suppliers as they no longer had the capacity to fulfill the orders themselves.
-It’s unlikely that the new demand for dropshipping will decrease soon and this increased growth can help to grow B2B ecommerce further.
+The global COVID-19 pandemic completely disrupted the eCommerce supply chains.
+Consequently, many wholesale businesses had no other option but to switch to fulfillment infrastructure.
+Also, as eCommerce significantly increased during this time, some retailers had to enlist the services of suppliers as they no longer had the capacity to fulfill the orders themselves.
+It’s unlikely that the new demand for dropshipping will decrease soon and this increased growth can help to grow B2B eCommerce further.

-10. B2B ecommerce will become more conscious about being eco-conscious
+16. B2B eCommerce will become more conscious about being eco-conscious

-It’s expected that B2B ecommerce will follow in the (green) footsteps of B2C ecommerce businesses by actively starting to minimize their impact on our environment.
-People from all over the globe are fortunately becoming more aware of their environmental impact and B2B businesses that go the extra mile for our planet by providing sustainable solutions will enjoy an advantage over their competitors.
+It’s expected that B2B eCommerce will follow in the (green) footsteps of B2C eCommerce businesses by actively starting to minimize their impact on our environment.
+People from all over the globe are fortunately becoming more aware of their environmental impact and B2B businesses that will go the extra mile for our planet by providing sustainable solutions will enjoy an advantage over their competitors.

-11. Augmented and virtual reality will be utilized
+17. Augmented and virtual reality will be utilized more

 Yet, matters like quality and pricing remain equally important to buyers.
-Therefore, B2B ecommerce businesses will focus more on being completely transparent about the quality and clear about their pricing.
-While this is not necessarily new (after all, any business needs to be transparent if they want to be successful), the need for complete transparency will become even more crucial.
+For this reason, B2B eCommerce businesses will start to focus more on being completely transparent about the quality and their pricing.
+While this isn’t necessarily a new trend (after all, any business needs to be transparent if they want to be successful), the need for complete transparency will become even more crucial in 2022 and beyond.